top of page

 03 - Practices of Refusal

-is about interaction with environment, signals, borders, and ambient systems of regulation.
+Interaction with environment, signals, borders, and ambient systems of regulation.

 IMG_9677.JPG